kubedb/cli/docs/guides/elasticsearch/monitoring/using-coreos-prometheus-operator.md

 $ minikube service prometheus -n demo --url http://192.168.99.100:30900
 ```

+If you are not using minikube, browse prometheus dashboard using following address `http://{Node's ExternalIP}:{NodePort of prometheus-service}`.

 Now, if you go to the Prometheus Dashboard, you will see that target list is now empty.